mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 But this having breakfast is not something seen at the first stage, through perception.
 This is having breakfast seen from the third stage, deep understanding.
 And then at that time, you can really handle the breakfast with careful, compassionate, generous attention.
 That is release, and forget yourself, and throw away yourself into [Buddha](glossary#buddha)’s home.
 At that time, something comes from, not from you, from Buddha’s world, truth.
 There’s no need [for] effort.
 Something helps you.
 At that time, many things work pretty well, even though you don’t realize [it].
 That is the best way to do it.

 This koan also teaches in that way.
-And also [Engo Zen Master](glossary#engo-kokugon) really commented on this koan like this, particularly in the last two notes: “Look, where is he going?
+And also [Engo Zen Master](glossary#engo-kokugon) really commented on the koan like this, particularly in the last two notes: “Look, where is he going?
 He’s chasing him up a tree”; “Lucky thing he has this move, the old thief.”
 Very important for us.

 What you do is very simple: practice, which is called shikantaza.
 But this simple is not simple [as] we usually understand [it].
 This simplicity is to do something on the verge of life and death: there is no choice, to escape [or] to get into.
 This is what’s called ‘shikan’.
 It’s not just a simple way without using your consciousness, without awareness.
 With true awareness, understanding past, present, and future, nonetheless you are not completely tossed away by past, present, and future, and [you] just continue to be present right now.
 From this presence, broad vastness, a vast world comes up, extending to your past, present, and future.
 This is what is called spiritual stability.
 In whatever situation you may be in – you are poor, you are rich, you are clever, you are not clever – you really stand up straight there.